enricogoerlitz/Data-Analysis/README.md

 ## Description

-This project contains my EDA's and represents an documentation of these.
+This project contains my Data-Analysis and represents an documentation of these.

 ## Technologies